-- There is only one infestation in Australia (Kuranda), with scattered plants over an infestation area of 285 hectares (this includes all suitable habitat within a 500m dispersal buffer area) (Figure 2). - During 2016-17, 287 ha were searched within the 500m dispersal buffer.
-A further 163 ha of surveillance occurred between the 500m and 1km dispersal buffer. - Two fruiting, one flowering and one vegetative mature plant were detected by Biosecurity Queensland staff during 2016-17. - There are 46 management areas (one hectare grid cells) which have recorded a presence of M.racemosa.
-No seedling germination was recorded in 27 of these areas (59%) during 2016-17.
+- There is only one infestation in Australia (Kuranda), with scattered plants over an infestation area of 285 hectares (this includes all suitable habitat within a 500m dispersal buffer area) (Figure 2). - During 2017-18, 400 ha were searched within the 500m dispersal buffer (an increase of 123 ha).
+A further 43 ha of surveillance occurred between the 500m and 1km dispersal buffer. - Only one fruiting plant was detected by Biosecurity Queensland staff during 2017-18. - There are 48 management areas (one hectare grid cells) which have recorded a presence of M.racemosa.
+No seedling germination was recorded in 26 of these areas (54%) during 2017-18.

-Figure 2: Infestation of M. racemosa at Kuranda showing all detections of juvenile plants (green dots) in 2016-17, core surveillance area at July 2016 (yellow line - where a 500 m dispersal buffer is generated around recorded mature plants), one kilometre extended surveillance buffer (blue line) and areas that were surveyed by field teams during 2016-17 (brown polygons).
+Figure 2: Infestation of M. racemosa at Kuranda showing all detections of juvenile plants (green dots) in 2017-18, core surveillance area at July 2017 (yellow line - where a 500 m dispersal buffer is generated around recorded mature plants), one kilometre extended surveillance buffer (blue line) and areas that were surveyed by field teams during 2017-18 (brown polygons).

-Current work plan (1 July 2017 - 30 June 2018)
+Current work plan (1 July 2018 - 30 June 2019)

-- Biosecurity Queensland: - Surveillance of all suitable habitat within the 285 hectare core area. - Six-monthly survey of all management areas with prior detections of plants. - Mareeba Shire Council: contribution included in Miconia calvescens section.
+- Biosecurity Queensland: - Six-monthly survey of all management areas within the 500m buffer to ensure all plants are detected before reaching maturity. - Mareeba Shire Council: contribution included in Miconia calvescens section.